-The regulatory framework for social housing in England from the 1 April 2015 is made up of:
+The regulatory framework for social housing in England is made up of:

-regulatory requirements – what registered providers need to comply with
+regulatory requirements – what registered providers of social housing need to comply with

-The above are listed in What is the regulatory framework?.
-The regulatory framework requirements are summarised below.
-Details of the relevant requirements and associated guidance can be found on the linked pages.
+The elements that make up the Regulator of Social Housing’s regulatory framework are summarised below.
+Details of the relevant requirements, codes of practice and associated guidance can be found on the linked pages.

 Registered providers of social housing in England must meet regulatory standards.
 The standards are classified as either economic or consumer.
 The economic standards do not apply to local authorities.